zihanhuangtyler/R-attitude-dataset/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : R attitude dataset description : Tyler teaches you how to analyse survey data attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:VideoExercise lang:r xp:50 skills:1
-## Analyze movie ratings
+## Video Exercise

 *** =video_link
 //player.vimeo.com/video/154783078

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1
-## A really bad movie
+## Multiple Choice Exercise

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?

 *** =instructions
+- These are the instructions
 - Adventure
 - Action
 - Animation
 - Comedy

 *** =hint
+This is the hint.
 Have a look at the plot.
 Which color does the point with the lowest rating have?

 *** =pre_exercise_code
 ```{r}